Akasha007/-Skill-India-AI-ML-Internship/README.md

 8. Date and time of Product Bought

 Rest is explained in the notebook file
-### The second Assignment - data analysis on summer olymic data set
+### The second Assignment - data analysis on summer olympic data set
 1. We solved various questions using data analysis on the dataset using pandas library